Althea Garrison: Background

 Born in Hahira, Georgia on October 7, 1940, Garrison was the youngest of seven children.
 She attended Hahira High School.
 She moved to Boston to attend beauty school, but went on to enroll in Newbury Junior College and received an associate degree.
 She later received a B.S. degree in administration from Suffolk University, an M.S. degree in management from Lesley College, and a certificate in special studies in administration and management from Harvard University.

-Per her later recounting, Garrison began medically transitioning to affirm her gender identify as a woman during the 1960s.
+Per her later recounting, Garrison began medically transitioning to affirm her gender identity as a woman during the 1960s.
 According to records in the Suffolk County Probate Court, Garrison petitioned for a name change to Althea Garrison in 1976.
 The petition stated that the name Althea Garrison "is consistent with petitioner's appearance and medical condition and is the name by which he [sic] will be known in the future."

 Besides her one term in the Massachusetts House, Garrison has worked as a clerk in human resources for the Massachusetts state comptroller's office, where she used her vacation time to run for office.
 She served for four years on the Metropolitan Area Planning Council.